Inequity Aversion Pricing over Social Networks: Approximation Algorithms and Hardness Results: Warmup: Basic Facts and Single-price Solutions

 \begin{proposition} The optimal solution with no discontinuities achieves a $1/H_r$-approximation, where $r=\min\{n, v_{\max}\}$, and this approximation guarantee is tight. \end{proposition}

-\begin{proof} The approximation guarantee follows from the fact that single-price solutions do not use any discontinuities.
-To see that without using any discontinuities one cannot always do better, we can modify slightly the examples that give tightness in the proof of Theorem \ref{thm:h_n_gen}.
+The approximation guarantee follows from the fact that single-price solutions do not use any discontinuities.
+To see that without using any discontinuities one cannot always do better, we can modify slightly the examples that give tightness within the proof of Theorem \ref{thm:h_n_gen} (see Remark \ref{rem:prop1} after the proof of Theorem \ref{thm:h_n_gen}).

-In each case, connect a new vertex $v$ with value $1$ to every vertex $u$ and set $\alpha(u,v)=\alpha(v, u)=0$.
-The optimal solution is to put a discontinuity on $v$ and maximize the revenue of every other vertex.
-When discontinuities are not allowed though, a solution cannot do better than $R_{SP}$, since all prices have to be equal in such a solution.
-It is easy to see that we still get the ratios of the proof of Theorem \ref{thm:h_n_gen}, namely $\frac{1}{H_{n}}$ and $\frac{n+1}{n\cdot H_{v_{\max}}}$. \end{proof}